-Blow flies are pretty big, metallic green, gray, blue, bronze or black flies.
+Blowflies are pretty big, metallic green, grey, blue, bronze or black flies.
 The adult flies may spend the cold winter months in homes or other safeguarded sites but will never reproduce during this time.
-During summer, blow flies breed normally on decayed carcasses and excrement of dogs or other pets.
+During summer, blowflies breed normally on decayed carcasses and excrement of dogs or other pets.
 They can be seen in homes, which are close to a carcass of a dead squirrel, rodent or bird.
 Sometimes, small animals may die inside walls or beneath the crawlspace of a house.
-One or two weeks later, blow flies and/or maggots can take place.
-The adult blow fly is also drawn to gas leaks.
+One or two weeks later, blowflies and/or maggots can take place.
+The adult blowfly is also drawn to gas leaks.

-Firmly seal off garbage containers and take away animal (specifically dog) manure from places around the home: screen windows in summer season.
-Make use of fly paper or fly control traps.
+Firmly seal off garbage containers and take away animal (specifical dog) manure from places around the home.
+Such as screen windows in the summer season.
+Make use of flypaper or fly control traps.

-Seal the home (specifically the upper stories of south and west sides) before periods when flies enter in late August and September.
-External treatment of house walls with efficient fly spray can further restrict access.
-Aerosol or fogger fly spray enable you to kill actively flying flies control.
+Seal the home (specifically the upper stories of the south and west sides) before periods when flies enter in late August and September.
+External treatment of house walls with an efficient fly spray can further restrict access.
+Aerosol fly spray enables you to kill actively flying flies’ control.

 Last Updated 25/1/2021.
 Experienced, Researched and written by Graeme Stephens with over 33 years of meth, mould, disinfecting and cleaning services experience.